Manage co-sell opportunities in Partner Center

 Only one assessment type can be selected for a solution assessment deal and no other solutions can be added.
 Once a solution assessment is selected, the partner has to choose the location for which the assessment is being created.
 This is needed for correct incentive payouts.

 Private deal: If you don’t invite Microsoft and create an engagement at this step, it will be of the type private pipeline.
 Microsoft sellers will have no visibility into the details of this deal.
+You can create a private deal by selecting No help required at this point of time for the question "Identify the kind of help that you need from Microsoft?" and No for the question "Would you like Microsoft sellers to view this deal?".
+You can always upgrade a private deal into a partner-led or active co-sell deal before the deal reaches a terminal state (won, lost).

 Deal registration is not applicable for Private deals.
 Exercise caution while creating a private deal with incentive eligible solutions as they will not be eligible for deal registration in Partner Center.